markusfassbender/PhotoHikes/README.md

 - The `desiredAccuracy` is set to `kCLLocationAccuracyNearestTenMeters` as it saves battery and should be precise enough to record the hiking track with photos.
 - The `pausesLocationUpdatesAutomatically` property should be considered in the future to improve battery usage.
 - It would be interesting to utilize the concurrent iOS 17 API `CLLocationUpdate.liveUpdates`, but I didn't fully understand from the documentation how to set the requirements, such as the distance filter, correctly.

+## Performance and Battery Life Considerations
+- I am not sure what the requirement "it should work for at least a two-hour walk" is expected to be technically transferred to.
+I assume it’s about battery life or performance while scrolling through many images.
+- Unfortunately, I haven't had the chance to do a long test walk with the final app yet to analyze the battery life.
+However, I’ve added the distance filter and desired accuracy settings to reduce power consumption.
+- Using SwiftUI `LazyVStack` should not cause performance issues with many photos, as it is designed to render only what is on the screen.

 ## Other
 - I've added `@MainActor` to the view and view model explicitly, because it crashed on my real device.
 I have no experience with the new iOS 17 Observation API and didn't find more specifications in the [Apple migration guide](https://developer.apple.com/documentation/swiftui/migrating-from-the-observable-object-protocol-to-the-observable-macro).
 Maybe there is a better approach without enforcing logic via main actor.